Medicare Part D Donut Hole in 2020

 Ask your doctor if any other medicine on your plan’s prescription would be as effective for your condition as the ones you’re currently using.
 Using lower-cost drugs, like generics or similar drugs, but older brand-names will substantially lower your costs.

 It pays to have Donut Hole assistance like Extra Help or a state pharmacy assistance plan that can pay a portion or all your costs while in the gap.
-If you don’t have additional Medicare Donut Hole coverage help, you can consider non-insurance sources of help like:
+If you don’t have additional Medicare Donut Hole coverage help, you can consider non-insurance sources of support like:

 - Lower-cost drugs from countries like Canada

 - Free or low-cost medicines supplied by charities, patients’ organizations, or local medical clinics.

 - Low-cost or Free medicines from Medicare Donut Hole assistance programs, managed by pharmaceutical manufacturers

 To compare Medicare Part D insurance plans online today, you can use the Medicare Plan Tool Finder.
 Fill out the rating form on our site so that we can give you different rates as charged by various insurance providers that offer plans in your area.